Journal of Financial and Quantitative Analysis, 2017, 52 (2), 427-463.

 with Shlomo Benartzi

 We use transaction data from an account aggregation company to study the impact of access to personal financial information from mobile devices on consumer behavior.
-We study consumers who installed the mobile app after using the app from a PC for several months.
-We utilize the gradual release of the app on different devices (iPhone, iPad, and Android) to establish a causal relationship conditional on adoption of a mobile app.
-Consistent with rational inattention models, we find that consumers increase their login frequency, especially during retail peak hours, and cut discretionary spending.
-Consistent with information-dependent utility models, these effects are stronger among lower-income and high-spending-to-income consumers.
+We study consumers who installed the mobile app after using the app on a PC for several months.
+We utilize the gradual release of the apps on different devices (iPhone, iPad, and Android) to establish a causal relationship conditional on the adoption of a mobile app.
+Consistent with rational inattention models, consumers increase their login frequency, especially during retail peak hours.
+Consistent with costly self-control and reference-dependent utility models, we find that consumers decrease their discretionary spending, and these effects are stronger among lower-income and high-spending-to-income consumers.

 Selected Press Coverage: New York Times, Money, Money, Harvard Business Review, Slate.